hammackj/risu/README.md

 3. Migrate the database schema.

-Parsing the .nessus files
+Parsing Nessus Output
 ---

 	% ./nessus_parser.rb report1.nessus [report2.nessus ...]

-1. Run the nessus_parser.rb script like this: ./nessus_parser.rb <file to be parsed>
-2. The amount of time it takes to parse out the xml
+1. Parse the files by passing their names on the command line.

 Viewing Data